Learn About SOLID Principles

 In order to resolve this coupling issue, we will be introducing an interface layer through which different layers can interact.

-Business Layer => Interface Repository =>this will be implemented in the Data Access Layer
+Business Layer => Interface Repository => This will be implemented in the Data Access Layer

-Business layer would be communicating with the Data Access Layer via the interface.
+The business layer would be communicating with the Data Access Layer via the interface.

 This approach will help us to test each module independently.